TheMarex/ba-thesis/text/4_stabilizer.md

 ### Controlling the body posture

-The control strategy of the chest pose is straight forward: Given the reference roll angle $\phi^d$ and reference pitch angle $\theta^d$ compute the differences to the actual angles $\phi$ and $\theta$.
+The control strategy of the chest pose is straightforward: Given the reference roll angle $\phi^d$ and reference pitch angle $\theta^d$ compute the differences to the actual angles $\phi$ and $\theta$.
 The main problem in a real robot is to obtain the actual global pose of this frame.
 The proposed method is to use a Kalman filter to estimate the pose from the joint position and accelerometers.